-1. A changing global environment
+Global acceptance A changing global environment

-All over the world, companies and entities are coming to report on ESG and responsible investment.
+All over the world, it is now considered 'mainstream' for companies and entities are coming to report on ESG and responsible investment.
 These trends reflect the need to shift to a low carbon economy, increasing business vulnerability to the effects of climate change and other environmental and social factors, a generational changeover and institutional forces.
 The major move towards investment in these areas worldwide includes:

-- signatories to the UN Principles of Responsible Investment (UN PRI) now represent \$60tn in assets under management - up from \$22tn in 2010. - recent research from Global Sustainable Investment Alliance suggesting that sustainable investing strategies now represent more than 60% of professionally managed assets for EU investors. - a recent Barclays study also found that investment-grade bonds with higher ESG scores outperformed those with lower ESG scores between 2007 and 2015.2 - responsible investments have more than quadrupled over the past 3 years in Australia to \$622 billion in assets under management in 2016 with nearly half (44%) of Australia's assets under management now being invested through some form of responsible investment strategy.3 - responsible investment funds are largely outperforming their average mainstream counterparts year on year as the market for responsible investment grows in Australia.4
+- there are now approximately 3,800 signatories to the UN Principles of Responsible Investment (UN PRI)PRI who now represent \$12060tn in assets under management - up from \$22tn in 2010, and \$60tn in 2017. - recent research from developed by Global Sustainable Investment Alliance suggesting that sustainable investing strategies now represent more than 60% of professionally managed assets for EU investorsKPMG in partnership with RIAA, shows that the proportion of responsible investment assets to total managed funds grew in Australia from 31 percent in 2019, to 40 percent in 2020, despite there only being a 2 percent increase in all professionally managed funds in Australia over the same period. - -global sustainable investments reaching USD 35 trillion in assets under management in 2020, equating to 36% of all professionally managed assets a recent Barclays study also found that investment-grade bonds with higher ESG scores outperformed those with lower ESG scores between 2007 and 2015.

+responsible investments have more than quadrupled over the past 3 years in Australia to \$622 billion in assets under management in 2016 with nearly half (44%) of Australia's assets under management now being invested through some form of responsible investment strategy.

+responsible investment funds are largely outperforming their average mainstream counterparts year onyear as the market for responsible investment grows in Australia.

-The global context of this movement is discussed more in para 4 'Our Global Commitments'.
+The global context of this movement is discussed more in sectionpara 4 of this Guidance Note, 'New Zealand's Our Global Commitments'.